munificent/craftinginterpreters/book/parsing-expressions.md

 Recursive descent is the simplest way to build a parser, and doesn't require using complex parser generator tools like Yacc, Bison or ANTLR.
-All you need is straightforward hand-written code.
+All you need is straightforward handwritten code.
 Don't be fooled by its simplicity, though.
-Recursive descent parsers are fast, robust, and can support sophisticated error-handling.
+Recursive descent parsers are fast, robust, and can support sophisticated error handling.
 In fact, GCC, V8 (the JavaScript VM in Chrome), Roslyn (the C# compiler written in C#) and many other heavyweight production language implementations use recursive descent.
 It rocks.